 Officer means an employee of the Trust or any other person holding a paid appointment or office with the Trust.

-Regulatory Framework means the 2006 Act, 2012 Act the Constitution and the Trust’s Terms of Authorisation as authorised by Monitor.
+Regulatory Framework means the 2006 Act, 2012 Act the Constitution and the Trust’s Provider Licence.

 Standing Orders or SOs means these Standing Orders of the Council of Governors.